Fort Durkee was built in 1769 on the eastern bank of the Susquehanna River in present-day Wilkes-Barre, Pennsylvania.

-It was established in spring and summer of 1769 by area settlers, led Major John Durkee, a Connecticut militia officer, to protect the area from Indian attacks and from the intrusion of Pennsylvania settlers, who challenged their title to the Wyoming Valley.
+It was established in the spring and summer of 1769 by area settlers, led by Major John Durkee, a Connecticut militia officer, to protect the area from Indian attacks and from the intrusion of Pennsylvania settlers, who challenged their title to the Wyoming Valley.

 Claims on the Wyoming Valley were disputed from the start.
 The Dutch regarded the Susquehanna River as the border between New Netherland and the English colony of Virginia.
-However, King Charles II of England rejected all Dutch claims on North America and he granted the land to Connecticut in 1662, two years before his country’s conquest of New Netherland.
+However, King Charles II of England rejected all Dutch claims on North America, and he granted the land to Connecticut in 1662, two years before his country’s conquest of New Netherland.
 In 1681, Charles II also included the same land in the grant to William Penn.

 During the American Revolution, General John Sullivan briefly occupied the abandoned site of Fort Durkee in his expedition against the British and their Iroquois Indian allies in June 1779.

-At the conclusion of the American Revolution, Congress was asked to decide on the legal owner of the region.
+After the American Revolution, Congress was asked to decide on the legal owner of the region.
 In December 1782, by the Decree of Trenton, the land was granted to Pennsylvania.
 The Commonwealth of Pennsylvania then ruled that the Connecticut Yankees were not citizens of the Commonwealth, could not vote, and were to give up their property claims.